canonical/ubuntu-core-docs/en/guides/manage-devices/index.md

 We now know that creating a valid system user assertion is limited by the model assertion.
 And, there is information in the model assertion that is needed to create the system user assertion, specifically the `brand-id` and the `model`.

-There's a snap that makes this part easy: make-system user
+There's a snap that makes this part easy: make-system user.
+This can be installed on a classic Ubuntu system or a Core system using the classic snap.

 1. Install it